The GED Score Range includes 4 score sections: Below Passing, High School Equivalency, College Ready, and College Ready + Credits.

 The good thing is that if you sign up for Onsego’s “My Advantage” plan, you’ll also receive four GED Ready vouchers at no cost, a $28 value!

 GED Testing Service has recognized Onsego’s GED Prep Course as 100 percent aligned to the most recent GED test edition.
 And you can use your GED Ready score report and link it to the Onsego course to see which lessons you should follow to improve your score.

 Well, any score in the 145-200 range is a good GED score!
 This means you passed that GED subject test, and if you attained scores in that range on all four GED sub-exams, you will get your GED diploma.

 You will be eligible for a great job or job advancement at your current employer.
-Your diploma is equivalent to a general high school credential and qualifies you for a college education as well.
+Your diploma is equivalent to a general high school credential, though there are some differences, and qualifies you for a college education as well.

 On the other hand, if you plan to enroll in a credit-bearing college or university program, you may save a lot of time and money if you reach College-Ready scores.

-So in that case, scores in the 165-200 range are good scores, and a growing number of institutions of higher education recognize GED College-Ready scores so you may skip remedial coursework or a college entrance or placement exam.
+So, in that case, scores in the 165-200 range are good scores, and a growing number of institutions of higher education recognize GED College-Ready scores so that you may skip remedial coursework or a college entrance or placement exam.

 Through your MyGED/GED.com account, you can easily check your GED scores online.
 All GED students who take the GED Ready practice test or the real GED sub-exams must have set up their GED accounts.